antmicro/distant-rec/README.md

 This is the client for the Remote Execution API.
 It interacts with CAS and ActionCache to seamlessly build targets.

-The REAPI Client uses project dependencies described in a YAML file to distribute builds to build systems that implement `https://github.com/bazelbuild/remote-apis`.
+The REAPI Client uses project dependencies described in a YAML file to distribute builds to build systems that implement https://github.com/bazelbuild/remote-apis.
 Please inspect the `example.yml` file to get familiar with its schema.

-During the development process, we use the Buildgrid implementation `https://gitlab.com/BuildGrid/buildgrid` of the REAPI server.
-There is installation guide here: `https://buildgrid.gitlab.io/buildgrid/installation.html` however please be advised that you should use our modified version of Buildgrid from `tools/buildgrid`.
+During the development process, we use the [Buildgrid implementation](https://gitlab.com/BuildGrid/buildgrid) of the REAPI server.
+An installation guide can be found [on the Buildgrid website](https://buildgrid.gitlab.io/buildgrid/installation.html), however please be advised that you should use the modified version of Buildgrid from `tools/buildgrid` in this repo.

 ## Setup